-A graduate of Butler University’s Jordan College of Fine Arts (arts administration), Pam has worked for cultural and historical institutions in Indiana and Pennsylvania including Sweetwater Art Center (Sewickly, PA), Western Pennsylvania Historical Society (Pittsburgh, PA), Indianapolis Art Center, and Butler University.
-For eight years, she owned and managed The Hinkle Group, a consulting practice which provided grants development and strategic planning services to nonprofit institutions working in health/human service, higher education, religion, arts/culture, and social service.
+A graduate of Butler University’s Jordan College of Art (arts administration), Pam has worked for cultural and historical institutions in Indiana and Pennsylvania including Sweetwater Art Center (Sewickly, PA), Western Pennsylvania Historical Society (Pittsburgh, PA), Indianapolis Art Center, and Butler University.
+For eight years, she owned and managed The Hinkle Group, a consulting practice which served nonprofit institutions working in health/human service, higher education, religion, arts/culture, and social service.

 Jennifer Gilles, Program Coordinator